-In the previous extract Józef and the health cart were joined by the rest of the supply column in Nowy Korczyn and from there they headed north to Ucisków where they found the rest of the squadron.
-After a few hours' rest they continued their difficult journey north-eastwards across farmland and poor tracks , with … Continue reading Signs of the Enemy
+In the previous extract, Józef and the health cart were joined by the rest of the supply column in Nowy Korczyn and from there they headed north to Ucisków, where at last they found their squadron.
+After a few hours' rest they continued their difficult journey north-eastwards spurred on by the hope of being able … Continue reading Chaotic Behaviour Endangers the Division

 On 1st September 2019 people across Europe are remembering the events of 80 years ago today, when war broke out following the German invasion of Poland.
 Józef’s experience of that day is recorded in the entry he titled, “War… War… War” which can be found here: Waking up to War.
 In a subsequent entry covering … Continue reading 80 Years On